Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Trade when the market gives a breakout in the resistance level.
 Take entry there, put your take profit above the previous high, and stop loss below the recent low.

-15. Bearish Flag Pattern
+15. Bearish Flag Patterns

 • What it means: Indicate that the downtrend will be continued after the breakout.